History of the Commonwealth Games

 While other Games around the globe have been founded on geographic or climatic factors such as the Asian, Pan Am, African Games and Winter Olympics, the Commonwealth Games has been founded on history.
 A unique characteristic of the Commonwealth Games is being the only Games which share a common language.
 All athletes and officials can converse with each other in English, creating an atmosphere that has led to the Commonwealth Games being long known as the "Friendly Games".

 From the first host city of Hamilton in Canada, the Games have been held in many of the major Commonwealth Countries.
 Canada again held the Games in Vancouver in 1954, Edmonton in 1978 and Victoria in 1994.
 Australia has also held the games on four occasions, Sydney in 1938, Perth 1962, Brisbane 1982 and Melbourne in 2006.
 In 1998, Kuala Lumpur in Malaysia hosted the games for the first time in an Asian country.
 In 2010, the Games returned to Asia and were held in Delhi.
-The next Games will be held in Glasgow, Scotland in 2014 followed by Coast Coast, Australia in 2018.
+The Games are now being held in Glasgow, Scotland followed by Gold Coast, Australia in 2018.

 More details about each of the Games from 1930 onwards can be found on the individual host pages, which are linked from the list of host cities.